robshelly/Currency/README.md

 # Currency
-A simple iOS currency conversion app written in Swift
+A simple iOS currency conversion app written in Swift, using the Fixer.io API (http://fixer.io)

-This is a starter project for students of WIT to complete
+Used as a teaching assignment for students of Waterford Institute of Technology (http://www.wit.ie).